Our story, structure, and people

 - She also manages the spatial intelligence team that supports not only Te Uru Rākau but MPI as a whole.

 Director forestry and land management

 Oliver has been with the MPI for 6 years with experience on a number of policy programmes including Resource Management Act reform and the National Policy Statement for Freshwater.

 - Oliver has a Masters of Law specialising in biodiversity, water, climate change, and resource management.

 - As the director of forestry and land management, Oliver has responsibility for the operation of the Emission Trading Scheme for Forestry, the National Environmental Standards for Plantation Forestry, and administration of the Forests Act.

 - He leads a team that works regularly with councils and landowners to facilitate better environmental and productive land-use outcomes with a strong focus on afforestation options for highly erodible land.

-- As director forest development, grants, and partnerships, Damian is responsible for the One Billion Trees Programme from the forestry grants and partnerships team right through to the teams that engage with landowners and support the grants assessment process.
+As director of forest development, grants, and partnerships, Henry is responsible for the One Billion Trees Programme.
+This ranges from the forestry grants and partnerships team to the teams working with landowners and supporting the grants assessment process.

 Crown Forestry general manager

 Sam has been with MPI (and its predecessors) for 9 years, with experience in the commercial management of fisheries research and science, biosecurity, and more recently leading the Crown’s forestry operations.